DanteAlighierin/foot/README.md

 rm ${foot_tmp_file}
 ```

+You should see a foot window open up, with random colored text.
+The
+window should close after ~1-2s.

 If using Clang (if using GCC, just skip to the next step), now do
 (this requires _llvm_ to have been installed):